Linking communities in the U.S. and Guatemala in the global movement for justice and self-determination.

 2017: Guatemalan Youth in Defense of Land and Life

-Representing Youth Organized in Defense of Life (JODVID), Alex Escobar met with local Latinx and environmental student activists groups and organizations, fighting for migrant rights and against environmental racism.
-He shared stories and perspectives from the youth in his community and their struggle to defend their territory against transnational corporate power.
+Representing Youth Organized in Defense of Life (JODVID), Alex Escobar met with Latine and environmental student activists groups that are fighting for migrant rights and against environmental racism.
+He shared stories and perspectives from the youth in his community and their struggle to defend their territory against the Escobal mine.

 2016: Guatemalan Women Healing Towards Justice: The Case of Sepur Zarco